achmurzy/backend-BIEN/README.md

 Undo migration (migrating twice to go backwards is probably not ideal) after upgrade: flask db downgrade then delete the obsolete migration script in '/versions', revise your code, and migrate as usual.
 Obviously, to revert changes, revert your code

-MAIN GOALS:
--Use this skeleton back-end to replicate bien-data.org functionality -Build the front-end agnostic to BIEN API representations

-TO-DO:
--Integrate backend functionality with Chamberlain's BIEN API

 DONE:
 -Attach BIEN postgresql to Flask